When to

 find directory [search options] [actions]

-For the time search options the notation in days, n is:
+For the time search options the

 +n more than n days